gotwalt/sonos/Readme.markdown

 ### General

-* Refactor all of the things
-* Nonblocking calls with Celluloid::IO
 * List other speakers
 * Handle errors better
 * Handle line-in in `now_playing`
 * Detect fixed volume
 * Detect stereo pair
 * CLI client for everything
+* Nonblocking calls with Celluloid::IO

 ### Features

-* Alarm clock
+* Manipulating groups doesn't update `System#groups`
 * Pause all (there is no play all in the controller, we could loop through and do it though)
-* Group management
 * Party Mode
-    * Join
 * Line-in
 * Toggle cross fade
 * Toggle shuffle